dsohn97/Drone-Demo/README.md

 So to avoid this we will use Quaternions for our calculations

-quaternions are 4 dimensional numbers with 1 real part w and three imaginary parts i, j and k
+Quaternions are 4 dimensional numbers with 1 real part `w` and three imaginary parts `i, j and k`

-Fusee has an already implemented quaternion class with witch you can create a quaternion from an angle input
+Fusee has an already implemented quaternion class with which you can create a quaternion from an angle input

 ```cs
 public Quaternion Orientation(float Yaw, float Pitch) {